 These are not edge cases.
 They are near-certainties at any meaningful scale.

-The delta between "demo works" and "production works" is wider for agentic systems than for any other software category — because agents compound failures across multiple tool calls, and because the failure modes are probabilistic rather than deterministic.
+The delta between demo works and production works is wider for agentic systems than for normal request-response software because agents compound failures across multiple tool calls, and because many failure modes are probabilistic rather than deterministic.

 How Production Agents Actually Fail